borgbackup/borg/docs/usage.rst

 Item flags
 ~~~~~~~~~~

-`borg create -v` outputs a verbose list of all files, directories and other
+`borg create --changed` outputs a verbose list of all files, directories and other
 file system items it considered.
 For each item, it prefixes a single-letter
 flag that indicates type and/or status of the item.